 Knowing what to do with your loved one’s ashes can be a dilemma for many; we can advise and assist with the many options available, from scattering at sea, in a garden, in a cemetery, burial in a public garden, or a cemetery or even interring them in a temple.

 Being prepared and preplanning your funeral can lessen the worry for your family and can make the many decisions a little easier for them.
 It is important to hold these records in a secure, known location.
 We can hold your records, with a copy for your next of kin or executor, giving you peace of mind.
 You may wish to fill out the pre-planning forms online and either send them to us for safe keeping or keep them with your important papers.

-We have a safe secure prepayment plan where your money is securely held in our “Morrison’s Funeral Planning Ltd Interest Bearing Account”.
-Also available is the FDANZ funeral prepayment plan.
+The Funeral Trust is administered by the Funeral Directors Association of New Zealand.
 Prepayment can relieve your family of the financial burden of funeral costs and put your mind at rest knowing that these costs have been taken care of.
 Comprehensive brochures on prepayment are available on request.
-Contact us
+Please contact us.

 Should your loved one die overseas or you wish to have them returned to their country of birth, there are a number of important legal considerations and documentation that must be completed.
 We can take all the stress and worry away with our expertise in repatriation.

 Funeral Costs & Payment